top of page

 Student Projects

-** REGISTRATION FOR THE 2024 STEAM EXPO IS NOW OPEN! **
+REGISTRATION FOR THE 2024 STEAM EXPO IS NOW CLOSED!

 Any Greater Capital Region student in kindergarten through 12th grade is eligible to enter a project in the STEAM Expo.
 Students can be from public, private, independent, or parochial schools.
 Home schooled students may also participate.